mohamedkharma/x86_emulator/README.md

 # x86_emulator
-Using an Assembly emulator x85
+Using an Assembly emulator x86

+-- Project 01 :
+-- Project 02 :